jhawksley/rjaws/README.md

 I don't intend to change languages again.
 But I said that the first two times too.

-# Warnings - Costs/Accuracy
+# Warnings

-## Costs
+## Costs and Accuracy

 Jaws makes calls to the AWS API on your behalf.
+Some of these calls may be charged to you by AWS.
 The author(s) are not responsible for any costs incurred using this software.

-## Accuracy

 Any financial information emitted by the software is for information only, and the user should double-check its correctness before making any decisions based on it.